 Competitive Dance Team Information:

-The Competition Dance Team meets during regular class times during the week, most classes being an hour and a half long so they can incorporate time to work on technique as well as work on their dance.
+The Competition Dance Team meets during regular class times during the week, most classes including a mandatory technique time which will incorporate ballet training, toning and flexibility, and skills technique.
 There will be some optional workshop classes on Saturdays, but these are not mandatory.

 What are Placements?